heb12/heb12/README.md

 C:
 A:\7zdec x A:\heb12.7z
 ```
 And then you are done.
-Type "Heb12" and type in a verse.
+Run `heb12` and type in a verse.
 "John 3 16"
 "Heb 4 12"
 "Gen 1 1-10"